Alban-Peyrat/Find_and_Compare_Records/doc/universal_data_extractor.md

 add to get_xml_namespace if the action is based on xml depending on how you call in actions

+the filter value checks if it __starts with__

+Sudoc SRU PICA XML is not supported

 # Setting up `marc_fields.json`

 This file contains an object with at least two keys, `ORIGIN_DATABASE` and `TARGET_DATABASE`.